Cloud Storage Security – A Brief Guide and How You Can Make It Safer

 And some with even strict requirements such as HIPAA compliant data storage.

-This is probably what you already know because it is basically the same procedure you use to protects your locally stored files on your local computer or device.
+This is probably what you already know because it is basically the same procedure you use to protect your locally stored files on your local computer or device.

 Cloud Data Security Risks

-While cloud storage safety is determined mostly by the cloud storage provider, you can do things to reduce your risk in the cloud.
+While cloud storage safety is determined mostly by the cloud storage provider, you can do things to reduce your risks of cloud storage.